vernjan/ctf-writeups/write-ups/HackyEaster2021/level6/eggcryptor/README.md

 ![](eggcryptor.png)

----
+## Solution

-I imported all the staff into a new project.
+I imported all the staff into a new IntelliJ IDEA project and browsed the decompiled source code.

 [MainActivity.java](MainActivity.java):
 ```